 - To activate the Guest Account type this command –

 net user guest /active:yes

-- The build – in Administrator Account is enabled.
-You can sign–in into the system using this account.
+- The built-in Administrator Account is enabled.
+You can sign–in to the system using this account.
 But by default it is not password protected.

 - Use this command and protect your account with a password –

 - Provide your desired password.

 - In the future, if you desire to disable or cast off the build–in Administrator Account provide the command on elevated Command Prompt –